DexWRLD/BasicBot/README.md

 - Interactive games like mute roulette
 - Hug command with fun GIFs
 - Loot box system with inventory tracking
+- Change the color of a mentioned role to a random one (Make sure to move the role above the required roles and to have permissions)

 ## Installation